 huge variety of roles and opportunities available.

-strengthen your CV while making a real impact on the lives
+Why not strengthen your CV while making a real impact on the

 any previous experience.
 We currently have several volunteering

-roles available with the Beaver section, and whatever you
+roles available with the Cub section, and whatever you choose,

-and supported.
-If you are interested and would like more information
+If you are interested and would like more information about

 Hospices Across Scotland –Shop Volunteers.